mirandawylie/Music_Popularity/README.md

 We would like to expand the definition of popularity by including web-scraping of Twitter mentions, the number of Instagram followers a band has and other social media metrics.

 ## Technologies, Languages, Tools
-Backend: Python, AWS
+Backend: Python, AWS <br>
-Frontend: HTML, CSS, Bootstrap, Heroku
+Frontend: HTML, CSS, Bootstrap, Heroku<br>
-Databases: PostgreSQL, pgAdmin, MongoDB
+Databases: PostgreSQL, pgAdmin, MongoDB<br>
-Libraries: Pandas, Scikit Learn
+Libraries: Pandas, Scikit Learn<br>
-Tools: Tableau, Jupyter Notebook, Flask
+Tools: Tableau, Jupyter Notebook, Flask<br>

 ## Data Sources
 - [Billboard Hot 100 from Kaggle](https://www.kaggle.com/dhruvildave/billboard-the-hot-100-songs) which documents the position of every song on the Hot 100 from week to week since the 1950's.